inspircd/docs/docs/3/modules/spanningtree.md

       type="servers">
 ```

-Listens for mbedTLS-encrypted server connections on the *:7002 endpoint:
+Listens for mbedTLS encrypted server connections on the *:7002 endpoint:

 ```xml
 <bind address="*"